Seydou Bocar Seck: Career

 In summer 2016 Bocar moved to Sweden and signed with Ljungskile SK, however he was only an unused substitute during August and September in club games in the 2016 Superettan.
 Bocar left Ljungskile which was facing difficulties at that time and ended that season relegated.
 At the end of 2016 Bocar received the news that Kristiansund BK where he played the first half of the season, became champions and won promotion to the Eliteserien.

-After a new career-break, Bocar decided to return to professional football, and during the winter-break of the 2018–19 Serbian SuperLiga, he signed with Serbian side FK Dinamo Vranje.
+After a new career-break, Bocar decided to return to professional football, and during the winter-break of the 2018–19 Serbian SuperLiga, he signed with Serbian side Dinamo Vranje.
 He made 3 appearances in the league, however, by the end of the season.
 Dinamo was relegated.
-Seck stayed in the club and made his debut in the 2019–20 Serbian First League on August 4, 2019, in a home win against FK Smederevo by 3:1.
+Seck stayed in the club and made his debut in the 2019–20 Serbian First League on 4 August 2019, in a home win against FK Smederevo by 3–1.